This website requires JavaScript.

 Article

 On March 30, 2023, the European Parliament passed the EU pay transparency directive into law.
-The directive requires organizations to measure, correct and report on pay gaps within groups.
-These groups or categories are workers who do the same work or work of equal value to the organization.
+The directive requires organizations to measure, correct and report on pay gaps within categories of workers, who do the same work or work of equal value to the organization.

 The information on this page is not intended to serve and does not serve as legal advice.
 All of the content, information, and material in this article are only for general informational use.
 Readers are advised that this information, legal or otherwise, may not be up-to-date.